eduardz1/Master-Thesis/chapters/theory.typ

 The @MPI:both is a specification for parallel computation in distributed memory systems @x-MPITutorial.
 Various implementation of the standard exists for Fortran, C and C++ and programmers can interact with it as a library.
 It is fundamental to enable @CPU:short:pl to communicate across nodes in a cluster but also to communicate between each other in situations where a single cluster contains multiple @CPU:short:pl.
 One of the most commonly used implementations due to its open nature is OpenMPI @x-OpenMPI.

-Compared to OpenMP, it is designed with distributed memory parallelism in mind.
+Compared to OpenMP, it is designed with (but is not limited to) distributed memory parallelism in mind.
 Where OpenMP uses threads for splitting the work, @MPI spawns processes instead.
-Each thread has its own memory space and executes interdependently and the overhead of process creation, although greater than that of thread creation, occurs only once at initialization.
+Each @MPI process has its own memory space and executes independently; the overhead of process creation, although greater than that of thread creation, occurs only once at initialization.
 In @example-mpi we can see how a simple @MPI program is structured, the code in question initializes the @MPI context and then prints to `stdout` a test message with the rank of the process that is being executed and the total size of the cluster of processes.
 After the initialization, the subsequent code will be executed independently on each @MPI process, communication between processes is then carried with operations such as reduction (`MPI_Reduce`) or broadcasting of messages.

+#figure(
+  kind: image,
+  placement: top,
+  scale(88%, reflow: true, grid(
+    columns: 2,
+    column-gutter: 4em,
+    inset: (bottom: .5em),
+    align: center + bottom,
+    [#shared-memory()], [#distributed-memory()],
+  )),
+  caption: [Comparison of the shared memory parallelism model compared to the distributed memory one], )

+In the context of @HAWEN, the discretization mesh is initially split among the @MPI processes, leaving each process to work on their set of cells.
+The advantage of the @HDG method consists in the fact that each process can work completely independently from each other, without any communication between them.
+To partition the mesh we use the METIS partitioner, developed by #cite(<x-METIS>, form: "prose").

+=== OpenMP <openmp>

+OpenMP is a set of specification for compiler directives, library routines and environment variables that can be used to specify high-level parallelism in Fortran, C and C++ programs @x-OpenMP.
+It enables shared-memory parallelism in languages even with languages where the standard does not define any parallel construct.
+It is used extensively in @HAWEN in the matrix creation to take advantage of modern multi-core processors.
+In @directives-vs-dc we can see an example of how OpenMP can be used in a simple loop that scales an array by a certain weight $w$.
+We notice that in Fortran OpenMP directives are declared as comments (where in C++ one would use `#pragma` instead), in this example the two loops are collapsed to ensure maximum parallelism, the loop variables are implicitly private, meaning that each thread gets its own copy, while the others are implicitly shared, meaning that one copy is shared across all threads.

 #figure(
   kind: raw,